Electromagnetic Field Modelling

 Near Field Wireless Communication

-At mmWave frequencies, full wave electromagnetic simulations become time consuming, andclassical ray tracing algorithms, e.g., shoot and bounce schemes, converge slowly to the solution.
-Phase-space methods developed at WAMO are used to perform ray-tracing calculations in large, complex environments and thus provide the right tool for the telecommunication industry to plan network coverage on the vast scale needed.
+At millimetre wave (mmWave) frequencies, that is at tenth of GHz, full wave electromagnetic simulations become computationally expensive and classical ray tracing algorithms, e.g., shoot and bounce schemes, converge slowly to the solution.
+Phase-space methods developed at WAMO such as the Dynamical Energy Analysis (DEA) are used to perform ray-tracing calculations in large, complex environments and thus provide the right tool for the telecommunication industry to plan network coverage on the vast scales needed.
+For applications in electromagnetics, DEA has been extended to three dimensional spaces and including polarisation.
 The formulation of a physics-based outdoor-to-indoor transfer function is tackled using efficient methods based on random matrix theory and transfer operator approaches.
-We are working on predicting the EM energy flow through multiply-connected and complex environments by a fusion of the Random Coupling Model (RCM) with the Dynamical Energy Analysis (DEA) method.
+We are working on predicting the EM energy flow through multiply-connected and complex environments by a fusion of the Random Coupling Model (RCM) with DEA.
 Applications are envisaged in the telecommunication industry, naval environments and avionics.
 This project is funded by Telecom Italia Lab, Italy and the Office of Naval Research (ONR), USA.

 Electromagnetic propagation within complex, confined systems can be characterized through statistical methods.
 The assumptions underneath those methods are similar to those adopted in statistical physics for a gas of non-interacting particles confined in a box.
 In electromagnetics, the energy can be thought as propagated by a “gas’’ of interfering partial waves and thus modelled by a Plane Wave Expansion (PWE).
 The complexity of the system, e.g., uncertain and/or irregular boundaries of a cavity, is thus captured in the statistics of partial wave phase, amplitude, correlation and direction of propagation, from which total field statistics can be derived through entropy maximisation methods.
 An alternative is modelling cavity fields as a superposition of ergodic eigen-modes with random modal coefficients and resonant frequencies.
 The former can be tackled again with a random uncorrelated PWE, also known as Berry’s hypothesis.
 The latter offers an interesting connection with universal laws predicted by the RMT for the eigen-energies of chaotic systems.
 Researchers of the WAMO have contributed to establish those approaches and explain numerical and experimental observations on higher order energy statistics, quality factor and coherence bandwidth probability distributions, as well as extreme value field statistics of electromagnetic reverberation chambers.
 Electromagnetic reverberation, born for performing robust and extreme tests in electromagnetic compatibility and recently used to emulate indoor and outdoor wireless environments, is now transitioning to become part of statistical physics.
 Current research efforts are dedicated to: